6 Trends in Modern Table Design for 2021

 In 2021, interior designers and furniture makers aren’t turning away from classic forms and colors.
 Rather, they are mixing in a bolder approach to colors that fully reflects nature’s abundance.
 Think deep dark olive greens, burnt oranges, earth tones, vibrant blues, and high-contrast greys.

 We spent much of 2020 indoors, and 2021’s table color trends are heavily influenced by designers’ reawakened passion for daring colors and patterns that bring nature’s palette into the home.
+On this website you can find different dining tables with modern designs.

 Natural Doesn’t Have to Mean Wood